ShamiTomita/rails-e-commerce/Notes.md

 Have to figure out a way to easily create an admin, maybe through a mailer?

 Admin Dashboard should have all the products, a list of users, a list of orders, and graphs for orders!

+///////
+Jan 8th
+Where are?
+Well routes aren't very restful at least for checkouts so will brush up on routing first And From there, the current issues for this project are:
+Fixing Routes for Checkout, will probably involve/include changes to the way orders, carts, line items, and order items interact
+Once that is straightened out, testing will be a lot easier